Shopify/polaris/polaris.shopify.com/content/components/subheading.md

   - subsection titles
   - titles of subsections
 examples:
-  - fileName: subheading-typographic.tsx
+  - fileName: subheading-default.tsx
-    title: Typographic subheading
+    title: Default
-    description: >-
-      Used for the title of any sub-sections in top-level page sections.
+    description: Used for the title of any sub-sections in top-level page sections.
 ---

 # Subheading